 Woods Bar and Brewery and Woods Island Club

 Another new addition to Uptown, Woods is a curious spot.
 The inside of the bar is stark white and almost sterile in its over-design, while the relatively large outdoor seating area is low-key and breezy.
 (Sit outside.)
 The brewery’s beers are likewise a curiosity — Woods is making some of the strangest beers around.
 But they’re delicious.
 Anyone who can put back a Reed’s ginger beer in two minutes will love Woods’ ginger pale ale; it is as much a hoppy pale ale as a ginger-infused drink, but somehow comes out balanced.
 Woods also boasts two mate-infused beers and a rotating assortment of others, like floral, inventive honey beer.
 Pick up some buttery El Porteño empanadas to munch on with your brews.
 We like the mushroom and the ham and cheese options best.
 And if you’re up for a little more adventure, head to Woods’ new Island Club, a “beer beach” and barrel-aging facility on clipper cove.
 It’s got the same beers and empanadas, and lots more sunshine.
-Woods Bar and Brewery is at 1701 Telegraph Ave. (at 17th Street), Oakland.
-Wheelchair accessible.
+Woods Bar and Brewery is at 1701 Telegraph Ave. (at 17th), Oakland.
 Woods Island Club is at 422 Clipper Cove Way, Treasure Island.
-Wheelchair accessible.
-Connect with the bar on Twitter and Instagram.

 “Elevation 66 is often overlooked, and the food is excellent, the beer quite good.” — Nosh reader